cap-js-community/cds-cucumber/docs/DEBUGGING.md

 ## Steps

-Debugging the step-implementations with VSCode has two possibilities.
+Debugging the step-implementations with VSCode is possible in two ways.

 ### VSCode JavaScript Debug Termninal